Mikaela/mikaela.github.io/pages/about.markdown

 friend?
 What if love comes after you stop for especially looking for one or multiple people to call as partner(s)?

+However labels such as partner still appear to be necressary with unique relationships based on their development or otherwise I am not understood.

 *I am not so sure about this as I might seem in typing this, but what will happen will be seen when it happens.*